 - Because the priorities for the team were not clearly set and planned.

-- Why weren’t the team’s priorities clearly defined and scheduled?
+- Why were the team’s priorities not clearly defined and scheduled?

-- Because the stakeholders disagreed which is more important.
+- Because the stakeholders disagreed which was more important.

 What caused the problem?
-Conflicting priorities among the stakeholders; the priorities weren’t coordinated well.
+Conflicting priorities among the stakeholders; the priorities were not coordinated well.

 Taiichi Ohno believed the source of the problem would be pretty clear after the fifth “Why?” question.
 After doing this exercise, you can discuss the result and brainstorm ideas for avoiding this problem in the future.
 For example, it might be helpful to escalate the problem to the next higher level or help stakeholders reach an agreement.